loumray/site-deploy/README.md

-# wpengine/site-deploy
+# loumray/site-deploy
-Base image to build VCS integrations enabling customers to deploy their site to WP Engine
+Base image to build VCS integrations enabling customers to deploy their site to any server using SSH connection

 ## How to Build